SidonTheTroll/Panopticon/Physics/electrostatics.md

 - Types of charge:
     1. Positive: from excess of proton
     2. Negative: from excess of electron
-- Like charges repel, and similar charges attract.
+- Like charges repel, and disimilar charges attract.

 ## Basic Properties of Electric Charge
 1. **Charges are conserved**: charges can neither be created nor be destroyed.